 Building trust through faith: a new approach to childhood health in south east London

-NHS South East London has partnered with Food for Purpose to promote child health within Black faith communities across Southwark and Lambeth.
-By working directly with trusted church leaders, the project aims to support healthier lives for Black communities in south east London.
+NHS South East London is working with Food for Purpose to promote child health and vaccinations within Black faith communities across Southwark and Lambeth.

-A group of key community leaders - including lead pastors and an African Christian health visitor, have helped shape this approach.
-Through conversation workshops with a diverse group of over 35 Nigerian and Ghanaian church leaders, community leaders and parents, as well as targeted surveys, the group have identified what matters most to the community.
+A group of key opinion leaders - including lead pastors and an African Christian health visitor - helped shape this approach.
+Through conversation workshops and surveys with over 40 Nigerian and Ghanaian church leaders, community leaders and parents, the group identified what matters most to the community.

 Key themes and recommendations: